 - While figures and diagrams may be embedded within the Word text file of the manuscript, authors are required to also send them as individual electronic files (JPEG or TIFF format).
 Figure captions should be provided as a list at the end of the manuscript text.
 Authors are encouraged also to submit a sample of graphic art that can be used to illustrate their manuscript.

 ARTICLES are major treatments of a particular subject relating science to a Christian position.
 Such papers should be at least 2,000 words but not more than 8,000 words in length, excluding endnotes.
 An abstract of 50–150 words is required and should be in both the text of the email submission and at the beginning of the attached essay.
-Publication for such papers normally takes 9–12 months from the time of acceptance.

 BOOK REVIEWS serve both to alert readers to new books that appear significant and to engage these books in critical interaction.
 When a subject area editor selects a book for review, the book is then offered to a scholar with the best match in expertise.
 ASA/CSCA members who would like to be considered as potential reviewers are welcome to express interest to the book review coordinating editor for inclusion in the reviewer database.
 Publishers may also contact the book review coordinating editor if they are not sure which subject area reviewer would best consider a particular book.